Epicpkmn11/NDSRomTrimmer/README.md

 # NDSRomTrimmer
-A Python script that trims all #FF bytes from the end of an NDS rom
+A Cross-Platform Python (2 or 3) script that trims all 0xFF bytes from the end of an NDS rom